jjt/jjt.github.io/_posts/2013-11-14-easy-angular-development-yeoman-generator-angular.md

     uglify:generated   513ms  ▇▇ 6%
     Total 9s

 Once the build finishes, we'll have a `dist` directory that we can push to a production server.
-Since Angular is completely a frontend framework, this can be a simple static server like S3.
+Since Angular is completely a frontend framework this can be a simple static server like S3, or as part of the static assets of a backend server.

+## We all Grunt differently

 In this article, we've just used the Grunt tasks that generator-angular created for us.
 While providing tons of common functionality and a good baseline, it won't fit everyone's needs.
-The nice thing about our setup is that we can add to and modify our Gruntfile with relative ease.
+A nice thing about generator-angular is that it produces what can be thought of as a Gruntfile boilerplate that we can add to or modify.

 Need to build to `../../some/other/path/build` instead of `dist`?
 Just change `yeoman.dist` at the top of the `grunt.initConfig` function.
-Want to use less instead of compass?
+Want to use Less instead of Sass/Compass?
 Install [grunt-contrib-less][7], add a `less` configuration block, and call the `less` task wherever `compass` would get called.
 Want to use Angular's [html5Mode][] and pushState for prettier urls?
 [I've got us covered][10].

-I haven't even scratched the surface of [available Grunt packages][8].
-Point being, generator-angular produces what can be thought of as a Gruntfile boilerplate for you to build off of.
-Just remember that the more you modify your Gruntfile, the harder it will be to update to a new version of generator-angular.
-It's currently at v0.6.0-rc1,which means the project has the potential for rapid and deep change.
+We haven't even scratched the surface of [available Grunt packages][8].

+One cautionary note is that the more you modify your Gruntfile, the harder it will be to update to a new version of generator-angular for a given project.
+It's currently at v0.6.0-rc1, which means the project has the potential for rapid and deep change.
+Even so I think it's a productivity win using generator-angular and modifying to suit, even if you do risk some time updating in the future.